tbedford/Website-Test/source/index.md

 articles - that's the good news.
 The bad news is for some reason I can't yet figure out, the syntax colouring I used seems to be broken but only for a few pages.
 I will look into this over the new day or two.
 In the meantime enjoy the new articles.
+UPDATE: Now fixed.
+Highlight JS does not like code blocks without a `class` specifier.
+Quick fix is to always specify a language in the Markdown codeblock.
+If you have one codeblock that does not have the language/class specified, it seems to prevent highlighting for all other codeblocks on the page.

 **[2018-10-13]**